gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 <img src="/wp-content/uploads/gl-13-6-context-menu-update.gif" class="img-responsive center img-bordered">

 To improve structure and findability of our menu options, we’ve made several changes to our context menus.
-The Copy Remote URL commands, which were previously standalone, have been moved to the Share submenu within GitLens views.
+Many Copy Remote URL commands, which were previously in a Copy As submenu, have been moved to a Share submenu within GitLens views, which aligns with VS Code menus.
+And once [microsoft/vscode#176316](https://github.com/microsoft/vscode/issues/176316) lands we will move the rest of the Copy Remote URL commands into the appropriate Share submenu.
 This reorganization consolidates related commands and makes it easier to locate and utilize them.

 Similarly, the Copy SHA and Copy Message commands, previously nested in submenus, have been promoted to the root of the context menu.
 This elevates their visibility and enables quick access for performing actions on commits.
 Additionally, the Copy Relative Path command has been relocated to the root of the context menu.
 These adjustments enhance convenience when working with file paths.